 Most local authority web sites have details of parking restrictions and the type of pay parking in operation in their area.
 You can also get details of car park locations and rates and also the location of disabled parking spaces.
 Alternatively, you can contact the relevant local authority to get these details.

 Any contravention of local authority parking bye laws carries a fixed-charge fine.
 See the list of offenses and charges here (pdf).
 Details of where you can pay your parking fine should be written on your parking ticket.
-You can pay by cash, cheque, credit card or Laser card.
+You can pay by cash, cheque, credit card or debit card.
 If you fail to pay your parking fine or to make a formal appeal against the fine, you can be prosecuted in a District Court for your alleged offence.

 If your car has been clamped, you may have to pay fines ranging from €25 to €90, depending on the local authority or private company involved.
 The clamping company will have left a sticker on your car window giving you details of who to contact to get your car de-clamped.
-Fines can be paid by cash, cheque, credit card and Laser card.
+Fines can be paid by cash, cheque, credit card and debit card.
 Further details are available from your local authority.

 If your car has been towed away and impounded, you can expect to pay up to €160 to get it released.
 If you suspect your car has been towed away, contact the local Garda station to find out the location of the car pound.
-Again, fines can be paid by cash, cheque, credit card and Laser card.
+Again, fines can be paid by cash, cheque, credit card and debit card.

 To make a general complaint or an appeal concerning the operation of the clamping or towing service, you can contact your local authority.
 It will either have staff dealing with queries and complaints from members of the public or it can give you contact details for whatever company is responsible for parking control in that area.
 You can either make your complaint by phone or you can write to the relevant authorities, giving details and enclosing any documents that may help your case.
 Most complaints will be acknowledged within days of receipt.
 Your claim will be investigated and you should receive a response within a month.